 Tomas started his career deep within the 'golden era' of minimal and glitch techno and helped to define the genres.

-Since then, over a decade of producing has seen Jirku manipulate house on Arbutus Records; hip-hop with his laser-gun-rap project The Killaz; dub on his highly regarded "Entropy" album; electro, ambient, and other experiments that defy genres.
+Since then, a decade and a half of producing has seen Jirku manipulate house on Arbutus Records; hip-hop with his laser-gun-rap project The Killaz; dub on his highly regarded "Entropy" album; electro, ambient, and other experiments that defy genres.
 With experience performing around the globe and having made his mark on innumerable record labels, Tomas has been honing back in on techno, aiming to maximize the brain and body connection that deep techno can provide.

 His recent releases on Seattle's Innerflight, Berlin's Thoughtless, and Vancouver's Subspec record labels further prove that the Canadian producer has built a strong repertoire by not doing anything straightforward or ordinary.